moloco/docs/van-sdk/s2s.md

 Verify P-Event
 > https://tracker-us.adsmoloco.com/tracking/validate_p?p=%s

-If all goes all, you will receive a `valid` response.
+If all goes well, you will receive a `valid` response.

 **EXAMPLE**
 ```